 "My first thought of Jared* was that he was an entertainer.
 His awkward smile and corny jokes made me laugh from day one.
 He was a natural comedian.
 I immediately knew that I'd found a kindred spirit in this child.
 Like all the children City Year works with, Jared had his own set of struggles.
 His weren’t with academics though.
 He struggled with organization, absences and tardiness.

-Hearing Jared's circumstances made me feel angry, at the injustice of his situation.
-Jared is one of the brightest, hardworking, motivated, and inspiring young students I have had the pleasure of meeting, and he was forced to give up his potential because he had to scrape by on his own to make enough to live.
+Hearing Jared's circumstances made me feel angry at the injustice of his situation.
+Jared is one of the brightest, hardworking, motivated and inspiring young students I have had the pleasure of meeting, and he was forced to compromise his potential because he had to scrape by on his own to live.

-We teach these students and they inspire us in return."
+We support these students and they inspire us in return."

 – City Year Cleveland AmeriCorps Member